awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 ## Limitations of Amazon RDS encrypted DB instances<a name="Overview.Encryption.Limitations"></a>

 The following limitations exist for Amazon RDS encrypted DB instances:
-+ You can only enable encryption for an Amazon RDS DB instance when you create it, not after the DB instance is created\.
++ You can only encrypt an Amazon RDS DB instance when you create it, not after the DB instance is created\.

   However, because you can encrypt a copy of an unencrypted snapshot, you can effectively add encryption to an unencrypted DB instance\.
 That is, you can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot\.
 You can then restore a DB instance from the encrypted snapshot, and thus you have an encrypted copy of your original DB instance\.
 For more information, see [Copying a snapshot](USER_CopySnapshot.md)\.
 + You can't disable encryption on an encrypted DB instance\.